OISF/suricata-update/README.rst

 Suricata Configuration
 ----------------------

-The default Suricata configuration needs to updated to find the rules in the new location.
+The default Suricata configuration needs to be updated to find the rules in the new location.

 Example suricata.yaml